Hampshire Brigade: First World War

 On 24 September, at the special request of the Secretary of State for War, Earl Kitchener of Khartoum, the Wessex Division accepted liability for service in British India to relieve the Regular units there for service on the Western Front.
 The division's infantry battalions (without their brigade headquarters) embarked at Southampton on 8 October and then were convoyed to Bombay.
 They were immediately distributed to garrisons across India, reverting to peacetime service conditions, and the Hampshire Brigade never saw service as a whole, though it was formally numbered the 128th (Hampshire) Brigade in May 1915.
+(The 1st Welsh Brigade, raised for 'Kitchener's Army' by the Welsh National Executive Committee and comprising four service battalions of the Royal Welsh Fusiliers, had received the number '128th' on 10 December 1914, but it had been renumbered 113th Brigade on 27 April 1915.)

 As soon as the Wessex Division had left for India, the 2nd Wessex Division and its brigades began to be organised from the 2nd Line battalions being raised by the home depots.
 Recruitment and training of the 2nd Wessex Division proceeded so well that it was also sent to India in December 1914, and later received the notional titles of 45th (2nd Wessex) Division and 134th (2/1st Hampshire) Brigade.
 Brigadier-General G.H.
 Nicholson, who had commanded the Hampshire Brigade since 14 February 1914, took temporary command of the 2/1st Hampshire Brigade on its formation and went out to India in command of the 2nd Line troops before returning to the UK.

 By early 1915 the need was growing for troops to be sent from India to various theatres of war, and the first drafts and formed units from the Wessex Divisions began to go on active service, particularly to the Mesopotamian Front.
 By the end of the war only one battalion remained in India from the two Hampshire brigades.

 Order of battle

-The brigades composition was as follows:
+The brigade's composition was as follows: